robtweed/golgi/TUTORIAL.md

 However, *Golgi* allows you to do all sorts of things to customise the *Golgi Components* you use within an *Assembly*.

+*Golgi Assemblies* always follow the simple pattern:

+      export function load(ctx) {

+        // Define your assembly as a nested set of XML tags, known as "gx"
+        // with each XML tag repesenting a Golgi Component of the same name

+        // optionally define one or more "hook" methods linked to the gx tags

+        return {gx, hooks};  // or return {gx} if you didn't define any hooks };

+## A Simple Example

-Let's create a simple one using the *demo-div* *Golgi Component* we created earlier.
+Let's create a simple *Golgi Assembly* using the *demo-div* *Golgi Component* we created earlier.

 First, it's a good idea to create a separate directory for your *Golgi Assemblies*.
 So, on your web server, create a subdirectory beneath the */golgi* directory you created earlier, and name it